 - 1. A list of participants, - 2.
+A summary of significant revisions in the flood model under review from the currently accepted flood model, - 3.
 Any changes made to the flood model submission that were reviewed by the Professional Team during the on-site review.
-These changes shall be provided to the Commission in the revised flood model submission at least ten days prior to the Commission meeting to review the flood model for acceptability, - 3.
-A verification that any deficiencies identified by the Commission have been resolved, - 4.
-A copy of the pre-visit letter, - 5.
-A verification of compliance with the flood standards, - 6.
-A description of material reviewed in support of compliance with the flood standards, - 7.
-A list of materials needed in preparation for an additional verification review, if applicable, - 8.
-A list of trade secret items that the Professional Team recommends be presented to the Commission during the closed meeting portion of the Commission meeting to review flood models for acceptability, and - 9.
-A statement indicating where proprietary information has been removed.
+These changes shall be provided to the Commission in the revised flood model submission at least ten days prior to the Commission meeting to review the flood model for acceptability, - 4.
+A verification that any deficiencies identified by the Commission have been resolved, - 5.
+A copy of the pre-visit letter, - 6.
+A verification of compliance with the flood standards, - 7.
+A description of material reviewed in support of compliance with the flood standards, - 8.
+A list of trade secret data and information that the Professional Team recommends be presented to the Commission during the closed meeting portion of the Commission meeting to review flood models for acceptability, and - 9.
+A statement indicating where proprietary information has been removed, if applicable.